vsouza/awesome-ios/README.md

 * [SonogramView](https://github.com/Luccifer/SonogramView) - Audio visualisation of song
 * [AudioIndicatorBars](https://github.com/LeonardoCardoso/AudioIndicatorBars) - AIB indicates for your app users which audio is playing.
 Just like the Podcasts app.
 * [Porcupine](https://github.com/Picovoice/Porcupine) - On-device wake word detection engine for macOS, iOS, and watchOS, powered by deep learning.
+* [Voice Overlay](https://github.com/algolia/voice-overlay-ios) - An overlay that gets your user’s voice permission and input as text in a customizable UI.

 ### GIF